 Also Read: Nokia Mobiles Price in Nepal

 Is the Nokia 7.2 the best phone under Rs.
 25,000?
 Well, if you want stock android experience, regular updates, and good design, Nokia 7.2 would be a decent choice.
-However, you do get better performance and cameras on the Redmi Note 7 Pro and is expected to get some exciting price cut during Daraz 11.11 Sales day.
+However, you do get better performance and cameras on the Redmi Note 7 Pro.
 So, the choice is yours!